-The Public Guardian is part of the Trinity County Health and Human Services Department's Adult Services unit.
-The Public Guardian’s office is tasked with providing conservatorship investigations, conservatorship Services, and money management services for elderly and disabled adults.
+The Public Guardian/Public Conservator is part of the Trinity County Health and Human Services Department's Adult Services unit.
+The Public Guardian/Conservator is tasked with providing conservatorship investigations, conservatorship services, and money management services for elderly and disabled adults.

 The Conservatorship Process

-To establish a conservatorship, the Public Guardian must conduct an investigation and document the reasons that a conservatorship is necessary.
-If the Public Guardian determines that a conservatorship is necessary, staff must file a petition and prove the case in court.
+To establish a conservatorship, the Public Guardian/Conservator must conduct an investigation and document the reasons that a conservatorship is necessary.
+If the Public Guardian/Conservator determines that a conservatorship is necessary, staff must file a petition and prove the case in court.

 If the proposed conservatee (the person to be conserved) wants to oppose the establishment of a conservatorship, he or she has the right to have legal counsel appointed and to have a trial by jury.

 A probate conservatorship allows for a responsible person (called a conservator) to care for another adult who cannot care for him/herself or his/her finances (called a conservatee) due to organic brain disorders, brain trauma, or dementia.
 There are 2 kinds of conservators: A conservator of the person cares for and protects a person when the court decides that the conservatee can’t do it.
 A conservator of the estate handles the conservatee’s financial matters, such as paying bills and collecting a person's income when the court decides the conservatee can’t do it.
 Once a Probate Conservatorship is established, it will remain in effect until the conservatee proves to the court that the conservatorship is not necessary.